COVID-19: Advice and support on health and wellbeing

 Spark Somerset has launched Corona Helpers, an online platform on which individuals can pledge to help, and groups can let people know what they're doing and how to get involved.

 GoodSAM is the platform powering the onboarding and deployment of Volunteers for the NHS in partnership with the Royal Voluntary Service.
-There is a pause in recruiting to give time to process the current applications.
-Keep checking back to see when the application process is open again.

 I’m under 18, can I volunteer?

 Visit the Somerset County Council website for ways that you may be able to help your community here >

 The following are support services that you can access if you need help or advice: